Graze-Lab/SDE-of-species/README.md

 # Sex dimorphic constitutive gene expression in eight Drosophila species.
 Mursalin Khan & Krista Fincke

-### Abstract:

 ### Introduction:

-Quantitative genetics, molecular genetics, and evolutionary studies of different physiological and molecular pathways show remarkable differences between male and female physiology, morphology and behavioral phenotypes.
-(Klein & Flanagan, 2016; Meier et al., 2009; Kraaijeveld et al., 2008; Scotland et al., 2011, Fish, 2008).
+Quantitative genetics, molecular genetics, and evolutionary studies of different physiological and molecular pathways show remarkable differences between male and female physiology, morphology and behavioral phenotypes [Camila 2020](https://www.cell.com/cell-reports/pdf/S2211-1247(20)30776-2.pdf).
 The sex dimorphism has been reported in all most all dioecious organism.
 These differences are caused by the differential expression of the genes which are regulated differently in sexes.
 The study of the dimorphic gene expression is important to understand gene regulation, evolution, development.
-In addition, sex difference is ubiquitous in many human diseases, such as autoimmune, cardiovascular, cancer, diabetes, neurological disorders [Camila 2020].
-However, the sex dimorphism is not well studied to precisely determine underlying the molecular mechanisms and associated biological factors [Camila 2020].
+In addition, sex difference is ubiquitous in many human diseases, such as autoimmune, cardiovascular, cancer, diabetes, neurological disorders [Camila 2020](https://www.cell.com/cell-reports/pdf/S2211-1247(20)30776-2.pdf).
+However, the sex dimorphism is not well studied to precisely determine underlying the molecular mechanisms and associated biological factors [Camila 2020](https://www.cell.com/cell-reports/pdf/S2211-1247(20)30776-2.pdf).

 Recent advancement of the RNA-seq technology provide the opportunity to understand the sex dimorphism in the whole organisms on a transcriptome-wide scale.
 Number of studies reported the sex dimorphic gene expression in various organisms such as human, mice, fruit flies with or without treatments.
 Nevertheless, there is a deficit of knowledge in the comprehensive understanding of the constitutive sex dimorphic gene expression even in well-studied model systems.
 Besides, it has been underexplored whether the sex dimorphism is conserved or diverged across the species.
 A better understanding of sex dimorphism in related species will contribute to our overall understanding of the evolution of sex differences, as well as our understanding of variation in morphology, physiology and lifespan.To understand constitutive sex dimorphic (SD) gene expression in species level, we will use publicly available deferential gene expression (DEG) data of the fruit fly (GSE99574).